HortonworksUniversity/Security_Labs/HDP-2.6-MITKDC.md

 - Select the "+" button under the Tag column for "salary" and associate the `Restricted` tag to it

 - Select the "+" button under the Tag column for "total_emp" and associate the `Sensitive` tag to it
-	- When prompted input `5` for the "level"
+	- When prompted, input `5` for the "level"
 ![Image](/screenshots/Atlas-tag-item-sensitive.png)

 - On the "sample_08" table schema page you should see the table columns with the associated tags